 The life cycle of a particular vehicles stock keeping unit ("SKU") windshield is up to 15 years, peaking in years four to five after a new model is introduced.
-To handle any obsolescence issues GlassMasters disposes of any glass older than one year that has zero sales and does not purchase any SKU that sells less than five units per year.
-This has resulted in less than 0.5% loss of inventory for GlassMasters.

-GlassMasters sales are seasonal, with the period from April to August being the most active.
+GlassMasters sales are seasonal, with the period from April to September being the most active.
 The sand and gravel used by municipalities during the winter months increases the risk of damage to windshields.
 Many customers delay windshield replacement until the summer in order to avoid the risk of having to replace it more than once in a season.
 As a result, GlassMasters has historically experienced lower revenue in November, December, January and February.

-GlassMasters employs on average approximately 128 non-unionized employees: 121 full time and 7 part time.
-Staffing levels and positions fluctuate seasonally, rising up to 140 employees during the summer months to handle the additional demand.
+GlassMasters employs on average approximately 180 non-unionized employees: 175 full time and 5 part time.
+Staffing levels and positions fluctuate seasonally, rising up to 200 employees during the summer months to handle the additional demand.